Ariamelon/Cantaloupe/README.md

 * 20/7/2021: Updated to V1.4.
 Removed OLED support, as I don't actually care about OLED and haven't been using it with the previous prototype for a while.
 * 1/10/2021: Added SMK support again (I'm indecisive).
 * 6/12/2021: Updated to V1.5.
 Added the option for OLED again.
 Removed Alps support.
 Improved switch footprints.
 Removed 2u support and moved rotary encoder positions.
 Deleted 61st and 62nd keyswitches - now has exactly 30 switches per side.
 Changed USB C interconnect back to TRRS and moved position.
+* 19/1/2022: Updated to V2.0.
+On-board ARM STM32F303 processor, kailh hot-swap, ESD protection, 0.96" OLED, trackball and rotary encoder.
+100% reversible design which means only a single board is needed for both sides.
+Plenty of design cues taken from the YAEMK.